Programs and results

 1) The African schools and communities apply through a local partner organization to request a library.
 Each school or community is required to provide the space, bookshelves and staffing for the library, which encourages sustainability.
 They also specify the kinds of books needed for greatest impact.

-2) We match each approved African library project with a U.S.-based school or organization that agrees to collect gently used books and to raise the money to ship the books.
+2) We match each approved African Library Project with a North American school, organization, group, household or individual that agrees to collect gently-used children's books and to raise the money to ship the books.

 What are the organization's capabilities for doing this?